HendrikRauh/Schule-als-Staat/.github/README.md

 # Schule als Staat

-## Description

-"Schule als Staat" is a school project where the school is transformed into a "state" inhabited by students and teachers for a certain period of time.
-This project provides an interactive environment for students and teachers to engage deeply with the concepts of politics and economics.
+"Schule als Staat" is a school project that turns the school into a "state" inhabited by students and teachers.
+This interactive project allows students to simulate a state structure and learn about politics, economics and decision-making.

-For the project, students simulate a state structure which they develop themselves.
-Through this role-playing exercise, students learn more about forms of government, constitution, political decisions, and economics.
-They also practice their social-communicative and methodological skills.

-The project involves several stages including preparation, implementation, and post-processing.
-Throughout these stages, students work on a constitution, develop an economic system, found parties and institutions, and elect a government.
-Reflection and learning from the experiences collectively form an important part of the project.

-## Task Management
+## Task management

-For task management, we utilized [Clickup](https://clickup.com/).
-This tool helped us to organize our tasks, assign them to team members, and track our progress.
+For task management we use [Clickup](https://clickup.com/).
+This tool helps us to organise our tasks, assign them to team members and track our progress.

-## ID Generation
+## ID card generation

-One of the main features of our project was the generation of identification cards.
+One of the first features of our project is the generation of identification cards.
 The code for this feature can be found in the [idCards folder](/idCards/).

 ## Database Management

-We used SQL for our database management.
-This involved creating tables to store and manage our data.
+We use SQL to manage our database.
+This involves creating tables to store and manage our data.

 ## Code Style Consistency

-To ensure consistency in our code, we established a set of coding rules.
+To ensure consistency in our code, we have established a set of coding rules.
 These rules can be found in our [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
-This helped us to maintain a clean and readable codebase, making it easier for team members to understand and contribute to the code.
+This helps us maintain a clean and readable codebase, making it easier for team members to understand and contribute to the code.

+## Surveys

+We use [Microsoft Forms](https://forms.office.com/) to handle high traffic surveys and data visualisation.
+This tool allows us to create surveys and polls, collect responses in real time, and display automatic charts to visualise the data.

+## Software Architecture

+### Backend

+The backend of our application is built using [Node.js](https://nodejs.org/).
+Node.js is a JavaScript runtime based on Chrome's V8 JavaScript engine.
+It allows us to build scalable network applications and perform asynchronous operations, making it ideal for the needs of our project.

+### Frontend

+The frontend of our application is built using JavaScript.
+JavaScript is a high-level, interpreted programming language that conforms to the ECMAScript specification.
+It is a language that is also characterised as dynamic, weakly typed, prototype-based and multi-paradigm.
+It allows us to create interactive web pages and is an essential part of web applications.